 FAQs: WA STATE DCYF INITIAL, SHORT AND STATE ECE CERTIFICATE

 The new Washington State Department of Children, Youth, and Families (DCYF) qualifications for child care providers can be confusing.
 Here are some answers to frequently asked questions.
+You can also refer to our blog post for more information.
 Please contact us if you have any other questions.

 Q: When do these new requirements become effective?